Menu

 • What materials can I use it for?
 Non-conductive paint thickness on conductive or ferromagnetic substrates.

-Additional materials testing methods
+Additional material testing methods

-Resonant Ultrasound Spectroscopy (RUS)
+Resonant ultrasound spectroscopy (RUS)

 • What can I detect with it?
 Elastic engineering properties of anisotropic materials.

 • What materials can I use it for?
-Non lossy materials, metals or ceramics.
+Non-lossy materials, metals or ceramics.

-Impact excitation
+Impact excitation analysis

 • What can I detect with it?
 Elastic engineering properties of regular materials or areas of difference within a component that may be due to the presence of defects.